stumpapp/stump/docs/pages/guides/basics/books.md

 ## Metadata

 Metadata is an associated set of information _about_ a book, such as its title, author, etc. Different formats have different ways of storing and representing metadata.
 Stump will attempt to extract as much metadata as possible from a given book, however it is not always possible.
-For example, PDF files do not generally have very good metadata support, and comic book files (e.g. CBZ/CBR) often times have very malformed metadata.
+For example, PDF files do not generally have very good metadata support, and comic book files (e.g., CBZ/CBR) often times have very malformed metadata.

 ### Sources per format